lucas42paris/42_libft/README.md

 __Acquired skills__ :

 * Understanding of C standard library functions and how to implement them
-* How a makefile works
+* How a Makefile works
 * Memory management best practices

 ![rating](rating.png)